The ultimate 3-week India itinerary: Exploring the best of India

 ELEPHANTA CAVES

-Another important UNESCO World Heritage site within Mumbai are the impressive rock-cut cave temples of Elephanta.
-Located on the island of Elephanta, in the harbour of Mumbai, the island consists of hindu caves and a Buddhist stupa mounds that date back to the 2nd century BCE.
+Another important UNESCO World Heritage site within Mumbai is the impressive rock-cut cave temples of Elephanta.
+Located on the island of Elephanta, in the harbour of Mumbai, the island consists of Hindu caves and Buddhist stupa mounds that date back to the 2nd century BCE.

 ready for your own epic india adventure?